Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 Teran

 Indigenous red variety with naturally high acidity.
-Dark fruit, spice, and earthy character.
+Dark fruit, spice, and an earthy character.

 Characteristics: